For B.C. voters it’s still a tie

 Justason Market Intelligence Inc. is a Vancouver-based market and social research firm asking the right people the right questions and delivering epiphanies.
 Justason offers the complete range of survey research and qualitative methodologies, all with personal service only possible with a boutique firm.
 The firm owns and operates Vancouver Focus®.

 These are the findings of a Justason Market Intelligence (JMI) survey of B.C. citizens 18 years and older.
-This research is the first in a series of polls relying on a three-week rolling sample design.
-The survey, conducted and sponsored by Justason Market Intelligence, was completed in English February 26th to March 13th, 2019 by automated random digit dialling (RDD) of landlines and mobile phones.
+The survey, conducted and sponsored by Justason Market Intelligence for public education purposes, was completed in English February 26th to March 13th, 2019 by automated random digit dialling (RDD) of landlines and mobile phones.
 A maximum of three attempts were made to reach potentially qualified individuals.
 The final weighted sample of 812 interviews was adjusted to the actual gender, age, and region distributions of the 2016 census.
 Details of actual and weighted samples are provided in the data tables.
 The final sample of 812 has a margin of error of +/-3.4 percentage points 95 percent of the time.
 The sample of 666 (decided voters), has a margin of error of +/-3.8 percentage points.